-Priority axis 5 1 - High employment an d labour mobility Fund Cate gory of region Code € amount ESF Less developed 102.
-Access to employment for job-seekers and inactive people, including the long-term unemployed and people far from the labour market, also through local employment initiatives and support for labour mobility 250,085,369.00 ESF Less developed 103.
-Sustainable integration into the labour market of young people, in particular those not in employment, education or training, including young people at risk of social exclusion and young people from marginalised communities, including through the implementation of the Youth Guarantee 68,656,616.00 ESF Less developed 108.
-Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including throughactions that enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholders 81,837,000.00 YEI 103.
-Sustainable integration into the labour market of young people, in particular those not in employment, education or training, including young people at risk of social exclusion and young people from marginalised communities, including through the implementation of the Youth Guarantee 132,354,288.00
+Priority axis 1 - High employment and labour mobility Fund Fund Category of region Category of region Code ESF Less developed 102.
+Access to employment for job-seekers and inactive people, including the long-term unemployed and people far from the labour market, also through local employment initiatives and support for labour mobility 249,084,283.00 ESF Less developed 103.
+Sustainable integration into the labour market of young people, in particular those not in employment, education or training, including young people at risk of social exclusion and young people from marginalised communities, including through the implementation of the Youth Guarantee 35,539,794.00

+Priority axis 1 - High employment and labour mobility Fund Category of region ory of region Code € amount ESF Less developed 108.
+Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including throughactions that enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholders 80,837,000.00 YEI 103.
+Sustainable integration into the labour market of young people, in particular those not in employment, education or training, including young people at risk of social exclusion and young people from marginalised communities, including through the implementation of the Youth Guarantee 202,590,104.00